Center for Systems Imaging: Pediatric Imaging Resources

 Medical imaging resources located at Wesley Woods Center for Systems Imaging.

 This facility is specifically for research studies that do not include clinical care activities.
 This facility cannot accomodate: insurance billing, patient sedation, medically fragile patients, or patients that require increased care.
-Projects with these populations should be referred to hospital-based imaging.
-For questions about which facility to use, contact Victoria Allen.
+Projects with these populations should be referred to hospital-based imaging in the Pediatric Imaging Research Core.
+For questions about which facility to use, contact Lawrence Matarutse.

 The major imaging equipment available at Center for Sytems Imaging (CSI) includes a cyclotron/radiochemistry lab, a 3T MRI system, a HRRT human brain PET system, an Inveon micro PET-CT system, and a multispectral fluorescence animal imaging system.
 If you have a pediatric research study and need a service not at CSI, please click here to view services available at Egleston Hopsital or Scottish Rite Hospital.

 CSI is one of the Emory Intergrated Core Facilities (EICF), to learn more about EICF and other core services please see here.

 Currently, there are three categories of imaging studies performed at the Center for Systems Imaging: (1) funded CSI core studies, (2) pilot studies and (3) technical development ("TD") studies.

 In order to foster innovation and develop new, funded research at the Emory CSI, the center leadership is committed to support pilot time on the scanners and in each of the core service lines.
 Up to 15% of available scanner time may be committed to pilot studies.
 Read more

 CSI Policy on Technical Development Studies

 Technical development studies are studies performed by CSI core faculty that are done explicitly to either:

 - Develop, validate, or refine methodology for the express purpose of creating an imaging service or methodology that can then be applied to expand or enhance CSI core services